KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-ticwatch-pro3/index.md

 Please note Magisk 24.3 is recommended.

 - Again enable ADB, and reboot to bootloader with "adb reboot bootloader"
-- Disable vbmeta verification (download vbmeta): "fastboot --disable-verity --disable-verification flash vbmeta vbmeta.img"
+- Disable vbmeta verification: "fastboot --disable-verity --disable-verification flash vbmeta vbmeta.img"
-- "fastboot flash recovery recovery.img"
+- Flash recovery "fastboot flash recovery recovery.img"
 - Boot into recovery by selecting it with the side buttons (switch with bottom one, select with upper button)
 - Select Wipe -> Advanced Wipe -> select Format Data
 - Reboot to recovery
 - Select "Install -> ADB Sideload"
-- "adb sideload OneOS.zip"
+- Flash OneOS with "adb sideload"
-- "adb sideload MobvoiAPPS.zip"
+- Flash Mobvoi Apps with "adb sideload"
 - Make a copy of your Magisk apk file to Magisk-v24.3.zip
-- "adb sideload Magisk-v24.3.zip"
+- Flash Magisk with "adb sideload"
-- "adb sideload Disable_Dm-Verity_ForceEncrypt_11.02.2020.zip"
+- Flash Disabler with "adb sideload"
 - Reboot & do initial setup (pair with your phone through WearOS app)

 ## 3. Finalise Magisk app to finish the rooting process

-- "adb install Magisk-v24.3.apk"
+- Finalise Magisk installation with app "adb install Magisk-v24.3.apk"
 - Launch Magisk Manager
 - You might want to disable auto-update, set grant access in auto response, and disable toast notifications for easier navigation in the future